Nuclear-Squid/ergol/README.md

 Install
 --------------------------------------------------------------------------------

 You’ll need the latest version of [Kalamine][2] to build your own layout.
-By far the easiest way to install kalamine is to use [pipx][5], install it then run the following line :
+We *highly* recommend using [pipx][5], once you have it installed (by following their guide), you can just run the following command:

 ```bash
 pipx install kalamine